What is it?

 Scotch broom crowds out native species and negatively impacts wildlife habitat.
 It can form dense, impenetrable stands that degrade farmland, prevent or slow forest regeneration and restoration of upland sites and wetland buffers, and create fire hazards.
 Scotch broom produces toxic compounds, which in large amounts can cause mild poisoning in animals such as horses.

 What should I do if I find one?Do not purchase, plant, or trade this species.
-Contact your county noxious weed coordinator,
+Contact your county noxious weed coordinator or report a sighting.

 How can we stop it?